harvardnlp/harvardnlp.github.io/NamedTensor.md

 * Table of Contents
 {:toc}

-*Changelog and Notes:*
+*Changelog*
+* Updated the syntax of the prototype to be a subest of xarray whereever possible.
+* Dropped the einops style string DSL notation to be more explicit.

+*Implementations*
 *  Jon Malmaud points out that the [xarray](http://xarray.pydata.org/en/stable/) project has very similar goals as this note with the addition of extensive Pandas and scientific computing support.
 * Tongfei Chen's [Nexus](https://github.com/ctongfei/nexus) project proposes
 statically type-safe tensors in Scala.
+* Stephan Hoyer and Eric Christiansen have a labeled tensor library for Tensorflow that is the same as this appraoch.
+[Labed Tensor](https://github.com/ tensorflow/tensorflow/tree/master/tensorflow/contrib/labeled_tensor)
+* Nishant Sinha has a [TSA library](https://towardsdatascience.com/introducing- tensor-shape-annotation-library-tsalib-963b5b13c35b) that uses type annotations to define dimension names.

 {% highlight python %}
 #@title Setup
-!rm -fr NamedTensor/; git clone -q https://github.com/harvardnlp/NamedTensor.git !cd NamedTensor; pip install -q .; pip install -q torch numpy opt_einsum
+#!rm -fr NamedTensor/; git clone -q https://github.com/harvardnlp/NamedTensor.git
+#!cd NamedTensor; pip install -q .; pip install -q torch numpy opt_einsum
 {% endhighlight %}